 Objective longitudinal research would also help to elucidate potential underlying mechanisms and risk markers for poor sleep in SMS, which are critical for timely and effective intervention.
-In SMS, the predominant explanation for poor sleep, particularly early morning waking and excessive daytime sleepiness, is the difference in the secretion pattern of melatonin [].
-In comparison to TD individuals, individuals with SMS are reported to have an 'inverted' melatonin secretion pattern, which peaks during the day and falls during the night, thus circadian timing and subsequent sleep parameters are divergent in individuals with SMS compared to TD individuals.
-This inverted pattern has been reported in over 90% of 27 individuals studied crosssectionally [] and is thought to be a by-product of dysregulation of the retinoic acid-induced (RAI1) gene, which is either deleted, or, less commonly, mutated in SMS $[^{28}]$ .
-As the genotype does not vary as the individual with SMS ages, it would be hypothesised that there would be limited variation in sleep parameters (particularly sleep onset latency and get up time) and subjectively reported sleep disorders over the lifespan.
-However, Smith et al. (2019) found crosssectional improvements to WASO and reduced early waking in older children with SMS [].
-These objectively derived cross-sectional differences, together with reports of individuals with SMS who experience sleep disturbance without the abnormal melatonin secretion pattern [see ] indicate that sleep disturbance in SMS may not be caused solely by biological differences in melatonin secretion and gene regulation.
-Stability of objectively measured poor sleep at multiple time points would support a hypothesis of atypical and stable melatonin release as primary to poor sleep in SMS, whilst replication of improvements in sleep parameters would suggest that alternative mechanisms contribute to sleep outcomes and/or that atypical melatonin release is also not stable over development in individuals with SMS.
+In SMS, the predominant explanation for poor sleep, particularly early morning waking and excessive daytime sleepiness, is the difference in the secretion pattern of melatonin [21, 24].
+In comparison to TD individuals, individuals with SMS are reported to have an "inverted" melatonin secretion pattern, which peaks during the day and falls during the night, thus circadian timing and subsequent sleep parameters are divergent in individuals with SMS compared to TD individuals.
+This inverted pattern has been reported in over 90% of 27 individuals studied cross-sectionally [21, 24] and is thought to be a byproduct of dysregulation of the retinoic acid-induced (RAI1) gene, which is either deleted, or, less commonly, mutated in SMS [28].
+As the genotype does not vary as the individual with SMS ages, it would be hypothesized that there would be limited variation in sleep parameters (particularly sleep onset latency and get up time) and subjectively reported sleep disorders over the lifespan.
+However, Smith et al. found cross-sectional improvements to WASO and reduced early waking in older children with SMS [25].
+These objectively derived cross-sectional differences, together with reports of individuals with SMS who experience sleep disturbance without the abnormal melatonin secretion pattern (see [29]) indicate that sleep disturbance in SMS may not be caused solely by biological differences in melatonin secretion and gene regulation.
+Stability of objectively measured poor sleep at multiple time points would support a hypothesis of atypical and stable melatonin release as primary to poor sleep in SMS, while replication of improvements in sleep parameters would suggest that alternative mechanisms contribute to sleep outcomes and/or that atypical melatonin release is also not stable over development in individuals with SMS.
 These findings would have significant value more broadly in increasing understanding of the genetic pathways to sleep disturbance.

-An alternative explanation for poor sleep in SMS is that rather than (or in addition to), the sleep trajectory being divergent due to a known or unknown biological mechanism it is delayed compared to TD peers, commensurate with the motor and cognitive delay seen in these groups [e.g. ].
+An alternative explanation for poor sleep in SMS is that rather than (or in addition to), the sleep trajectory being divergent due to a known or unknown biological mechanism it is delayed compared to TD peers, commensurate with the motor and cognitive delay seen in these groups (e.g. [30, 31].
 If this hypothesis is correct, the same pattern of changes in sleep parameters over time as reported in the TD literature would be expected in SMS, but occurring later in children's development, perhaps in line with mental-age or neural-age development.
-Galland et al. (2012)'s systematic review [] of cross-sectional changes in 24-hour TST in TD children suggests mean sleep duration reliably reduces with age from new-borns (14.6 hours) to 12-year-olds (8.9 hours).
-This is likely due initially to the decline in daytime napping over the first five years of life [] and then later bedtimes and reduction in night sleep throughout childhood.
-Current crosssectional subjective sleep data using informant-report measures similar to those synthesised by Galland et al. (2012) [], suggest sleep parameters in SMS may mirror TD change over time [16,16,21,22] with mixed findings from actigraphy data [].
-Longitudinal research is therefore required to consider whether sleep trajectories in SMS are delayed or divergent compared to TD peers and in relation to developmental age to inform intervention for poor sleep in these groups.
+Galland et al.'s systematic review [17] of cross-sectional changes in 24-hour TST in TD children suggests mean sleep duration reliably reduces with age from newborns (14.6 hours) to 12-year-olds (8.9 hours).
+This is likely due initially to the decline in daytime napping over the first 5 years of life [32] and then later bedtimes and reduction in night sleep throughout childhood.
+Current cross-sectional subjective sleep data using informant-report measures similar to those synthesized by Galland et al. [17], suggest sleep parameters in SMS may mirror TD change over time [16, 21, 22] with mixed findings from actigraphy data [4, 25].
+Longitudinal research is, therefore, required to consider whether sleep trajectories in SMS are delayed or divergent compared to TD peers, and in relation to developmental age, to inform intervention for poor sleep in this group.